-Calderwood Road is an existing road that will be upgraded to no direct-lot access in the future.
+Calderwood Road is an existing road that will be upgraded to no direct-lot access east of the Town Centre in the future.
 Connecting to broader catchments, this major collector prioritises pedestrian-friendly movement for the schools, town centre and open spaces.
 Numerous minor collectors accommodate for bus routes and local streets are connected to enhance pedestrian linkages between residents and areas of amenity.